paul-blackwell/paul-blackwell/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ...
-React Native - The Practical Guide 2020 Edition course by Maximilian Schwarzmüller
+[Three.js](https://threejs-journey.com/) Journey by Bruno Simon
 - 🌱 I’m currently learning ...
-React Native
+Three.js
 - 👯 I’m looking to collaborate on ... anything web based
 - 🤔 I’m looking for help with ...
 Node.js
 - 💬 Ask me about ...
 Anything